Crock Pot Maid Rites (Iowa Loose Meat Sandwiches)

 What to Know Before You Start

-Plan for about 3–4 hours total cook time: 1 hour covered on high, then 2½–3 hours on low with the lid off.
-This is an active-enough slow cooker recipe that you want to be home and able to stir it occasionally and break up any remaining chunks.
+Your total planning time should be around 3-4 hours: 1 hour on high, and 2 ½ to 3 hours on low with the lid off.
+This is an active enough slow cooker recipe that you want to be home to stir and break up any remaining chunks.

 Ingredients